podefr/sysinfo/README.md

 They are developed to be installed on separate machines, but to make things easier, they can be installed and executed on the same machine using `npm` scripts:

-1. `npm install` in this directory will recursively install `agent/` and `server/` by pulling the dependencies
+1. `npm install` in this directory will recursively install `agent/`, `server/` and `web/` by pulling all the dependencies
-2. `npm run start` in this directory will recursively start both the agent and the server on port `localhost:8000`.
-The url and port can be configured in each application's folder.
+2. `npm run start-agent` in this directory will the agent on port `8000` by default.
+This can be configured in the agent's configuration.
+3. `npm run start-server` in this directory will run the web server on port `8001`.
+This can be configured in the server's configuration.

 When both have started, you will be able to load your browser and navigate to `http://localhost:8001`